anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Adversity causes some men to break, others to break records.
+Quote: Wisdom is the reward you get for a lifetime of listening when you'd have preferred to talk.

-By: William Arthur Ward
+By: Doug Larson